Inference of a time delay in stochastic systems: Power spectral density approach -- Methodology

 Substituting Eq.~\eqref{eq:lin_ana_ft} in \eqref{eq:naPSD_definition} we obtain

 Figure~\ref{fig:PSD_analytical_var_kb} shows analytical results \eqref{eq:psd_linear_ana} for the PSD of the linear system for different $k_a$, $k_b$ and fixed $\tau$.

 We first consider the limit $k_b=0$ in Eq.~\eqref{eq:psd_linear_ana}, i.e., no feedback.
-In this case, and if $k_a > 0$, the expression takes the shape of the PSD of a Brownian particle in a harmonic trap of stiffness $k_a$, i.e., $\langle S(\omega)\rangle_\mathrm{lin} =\frac{2\gamma k_B T}{\gamma^2\omega^2 + k_a^2}$, which decreases as $1/\omega^2$ in the large-frequency limit (see the non-oscillatory black solid line in Fig.~\ref{fig:PSD_analytical_var_kb}).
+In this case, and if $k_a > 0$, the expression takes the shape of the PSD of a Brownian particle in a harmonic trap of stiffness $k_a$.
+It follows that $\langle S(\omega)\rangle_\mathrm{lin} =\frac{2\gamma k_B T}{\gamma^2\omega^2 + k_a^2}$, which decreases as $1/\omega^2$ in the large-frequency limit (see the non-oscillatory black solid curve in Fig.~\ref{fig:PSD_analytical_var_kb}).
 (We note here that for $k_a < 0$, the particle is subject to an instantaneous repulsive harmonic potential, which yields instability.)

-When introducing time delay, i.e., $\tau > 0$, the $\tau$ dependent oscillatory terms ($\sin$ and $\cos$) in the denominator of Eq.~\eqref{eq:psd_linear_ana} come into play.
-As a consequence, the PSD and even more clearly the function $\omega^2$PSD [that is, Eq.~\eqref{eq:psd_linear_ana} multiplied by $\omega^2$] show oscillatory behavior, in contrast to the harmonically trapped particle (see Fig.~\ref{fig:PSD_analytical_var_kb}).
+When introducing time delay, i.e., $\tau > 0$, the $\tau$-dependent oscillatory terms ($\sin$ and $\cos$) in the denominator of Eq.~\eqref{eq:psd_linear_ana} come into play.
+As a consequence, the PSD and, even more clearly, the function $\omega^2$PSD [that is, Eq.~\eqref{eq:psd_linear_ana} multiplied by $\omega^2$] show oscillatory behavior, in contrast to the harmonically trapped particle (see Fig.~\ref{fig:PSD_analytical_var_kb}).
 Oscillations induced by time delay are not unexpected.
 In deterministic systems, this can be an oscillating position while for stochastic systems one would expect oscillations in the mean square displacement~\cite{saha_cybloids_2024-1} or other correlation functions~\cite{munakataLinearStochasticSystem2009,rosinbergStochasticThermodynamicsLangevin2015,rosinbergStochasticThermodynamicsLangevin2017}.
-Furthermore, for similar linear feedback force systems, we know that at least in stationary states, oscillations can also occur in the PSD.
+Furthermore, for similar linear feedback force systems, we know that at least in stationary states, oscillations can also occur in the PSD (see e.g.~\cite{guillouzicSmallDelayApproximation1999}).
+Here, we analyze the oscillations in the linear system as a reference for our subsequent investigation of the nonlinear case.

 From Fig.~\ref{fig:PSD_analytical_var_kb} one can observe that the minima and maxima for $k_{a,b} > 0$ and $k_{a,b}<0$ are offset by half an oscillation period, where the offset is a consequence of the sign change in the prefactors of the trigonometric functions [Eq.~\eqref{eq:psd_linear_ana}].